DeepLearningLisbon/reading-group/README.md

 github_token = "ghp_your_great_token"
 ```

-If you're running on stramlit server set your
+If you're running on streamlit cloud [set your secrets in streamlit interface](https://blog.streamlit.io/secrets-in-sharing-apps/).